shellytalis/policy-model-tutorial/index.md

 * `policyModelsDefault.js` or `policyModelsChat.js` is the source file of the web component itself.

-* ⋅⋅⋅`connection.js` is a file that is responsible for the connection between the server and the web component.⋅⋅ ⋅⋅⋅**Pay attention!** On the `connection.js` file, you need to change the serverDomain attribute (in line 5) to the domain of the server.⋅⋅
+* `connection.js` is a file that is responsible for the connection between the server and the web component.
+   **Pay attention!** On the `connection.js` file, you need to change the serverDomain attribute (in line 5) to the domain of the server.

-* ⋅⋅⋅``textAssets.js` is a file that saves all the contents in variables, like the content inside a button or titles.⋅⋅ ⋅⋅⋅`It is **critical** to edit this file for the web component to work.
-For more information, click [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html).⋅⋅
+* ``textAssets.js` is a file that saves all the contents in variables, like the content inside a button or titles.
+  `It is **critical** to edit this file for the web component to work.
+For more information, click [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html).

 ----